Angelic Pretty: Products

 Angelic Pretty sells petticoat dresses, blouses, jewelry, and other fashion accessories.
 The dresses are described as having bows, ruffles, prints, and waist ties, while most blouses have pastel lace and removable collars.
 The original print fabric and lace are produced in Japan.
 The prints use "delicate motifs" and "subtle colors."
 The dresses are produced in one size, but they are designed to fit a variety of body shapes.
 In addition, despite the "outlandish" and "formal" designs, the dresses are meant for everyday wear and include pockets.
 Angelic Pretty has several mascots featured in their print designs, their popular ones being Pony, Lyrical Bunny, Shyness Bear, and Little Mouse Julie.

 Angelic Pretty has created collaboration dresses with Creamy Mami, the Magic Angel, Macross Frontier, Final Fantasy, and Miffy.
 They have also collaborated with other fashion brands such as Jenny Fax.

 Stores

-Angelic Pretty's main store is in the department store Laforet in the Harajuku neighborhood of Tokyo, but there are also currently stores in Shinjuku (Tokyo), Shibuya (Tokyo), Osaka, Nagoya, Sendai, Utsunomiya, Hiroshima, Yokohama, Kanazawa, Fukuoka, Okayama, and Sannomiya.
+Angelic Pretty's flagship store is located in the department store Laforet in the Harajuku neighborhood of Tokyo.
+Other locations in Japan include Shinjuku (Tokyo), Shibuya (Tokyo), Osaka, Nagoya, Sendai, Utsunomiya, Hiroshima, Yokohama, Kanazawa, Fukuoka, Okayama, and Sannomiya.

+Overseas locations

 From 2009 to August 2013, Angelic Pretty partnered with French retailer Boddywood to distribute their products in Paris, France.
 Following the end of their partnership, in 2016, Angelic Pretty opened a store in Paris.

 On November 20, 2010, Angelic Pretty opened a store in San Francisco, California, in the United States, as a combination store with lolita fashion retailer Harajuku Hearts.
 On October 17, 2012, they opened a store in Shanghai, China.
 On January 18, 2020, a second store was opened in Chengdu, China.